kanchanshelke724/A-CRMApplication-for-Wholesale-Rice-Mill-Salesforce-/README.md

 # A-CRMApplication-for-Wholesale-Rice-Mill-Salesforce-
-The Rice Mill CRM Application streamlines daily operations by tracking rice production, sales, and types, with reports sent to owners.
-Key features include sales reports, rollup summary fields for rice supplies, cross-object formulas for price calculations, IsBlank validation rules, and role-based access permissions.
+The Rice Mill CRM Application simplifies daily tasks by managing rice production, sales, and types.
+It sends regular reports to the owners.
+Key features include sales reports, rollup summary fields to track rice supplies, formulas for price calculations, validation rules to check empty fields, and role-based access to ensure proper permissions.

-**Features and Functionality**-
+**Features and Functionality-**

 1]Reporting and Dashboards: